joegurr/mqtt-web-app/readme.md

 ## Setup

-TODO: include info about rabbitmq setup
+I am running a local instance of rabbimq for this project.
+To set one up for yourself install rabbitmq.
+For homebrew users: `brew install rabbitmq` (don't forget to brew update first).
+Then we need to enable a few plugins via `rabbitmq-plugins enable rabbitmq_mqtt rabbitmq_web_mqtt`.

+To start rabbitmq use the command `rabbitmq-server` and stop the process with `<CTRL C>`.

 ## To start the application

-From the root of this project run `start.sh`.
+Once you have your rabbitmq process running, from the root of this project run `start.sh`.
 It should already have the correct permissions, however if it does not run `chmod +x start.sh`.

 This will start the both the `Procuder.py` and `Consumer.py` scripts as background processes.
 You will see the output of `Consumer.py` (namely the random number read from the MQTT topic in the message broker)